|San Gil from the hilltops.|

-Now, as oft mentioned here, our ability in deep water is about as good as a handicapped cat.
-Yet this doesn’t translate into any big fear of doing various aqua sports, especially when we have the safety of a life-jacket tied tightly around us.
-So we approached this undertaking with relative calm.
-Throw in the fact that our four on-raft guides and accompanying canoeist where ‘putting their minds/senses at ease’ before we even started – something they also did mid-way through and at the end – made us feel that this wasn’t anything to get too worked up about.
-Perhaps that was all part of their plan.
+Now, as oft mentioned here, our ability in water is about as good as a handicapped cat.
+Yet, this doesn’t translate into any big fear of doing various aqua sports, especially when we have the safety of a life-jacket tied tightly around us.

 We did though do some head-scratching when a luminous wristband containing an emergency services phone number was put around us before the off.
-We wager this was to be of help to some passer-by in case they found our unconscious, battered body – ‘a one-step guide on what to do if you find human remains’ in a sense.
-It was, however, valid for just one day; sure you can’t be bothering emergency services with cases more than a day old, can you?
+We wager this was to be of help to some passerby in case they found our unconscious, battered body – ‘a one-step guide on what to do if you find human remains’, in a sense.

-In any case, a little further on we all had greater things to concern us than getting hit in the head by somebody, accidentally or on purpose.
+In any case, a little further on we all had greater things to concern ourselves with than getting hit in the head by somebody, accidentally or on purpose.
 That’s because Suárez began to show its teeth.
-And that meant us taking a ‘dip’ – well it was more like being in a washing machine on its final spin we imagine – on more than one occasion.
-It certainly got the heart racing – the key being just to go with the flow and hope you don’t smash your body on a rock.
+And that meant us taking a dip – well, it was more like being in a washing machine on its final spin we imagine – on more than one occasion.

 |Steady as she goes...|